 Funded by / Ownership

 In review, The Young Turks produces progressive left video news programming and written articles on their website.
-Headlines and articles often contain loaded emotional language such as this: Rep. Rashida Tlaib was sworn in using Thomas Jefferson’s copy of the Quran, and, of course, people were mad. and For Tucker Carlson Sponsors, Immigration is Complicated.
-TYT tends to source its information to credible media outlets such as The Washington Post, USA Today, Sec.gov, and Open Secrets.
-Editorially, The Young Turks tend to support progressive candidates such as Bernie Sanders and Alexandria Ocasio-Cortez.
+Headlines and articles often contain loaded emotional language such as this: Rep. Rashida Tlaib was sworn in using Thomas Jefferson’s copy of the Quran, and, of course, people were mad.
+And For Tucker Carlson Sponsors, Immigration is Complicated.
+TYT tends to source its information from credible media outlets such as The Washington Post, USA Today, Sec.gov, and Open Secrets.
+The Young Turks tend to support progressive candidates such as Bernie Sanders and Alexandria Ocasio-Cortez.
 In general, all news reporting favors the left and aggressively attacks the right.